Area: 83,000 m²

 About Volkswagen Sachsen GmbH

-Thomas Ulbrich , Member of the Board of Management of the Volkswagen Passenger Cars brand responsible for “E-Mobility”, is also Speaker of the Management Board of Volkswagen Sachsen GmbH.
-The Management Board also includes Dirk Coers, responsible for human resources and organization, and Kai Siedlatzek, responsible for finance and controlling.
+Thomas Ulbrich, Member of the Volkswagen Brand Board for the E-Mobility Division, is Speaker of the Management Board of Volkswagen Sachsen GmbH.
+Management also includes Dirk Coers (personnel and organization), Kai Siedlatzek (finance and controlling) and Reinhard de Vries (engineering and logistics).